 Robin has a long track record of community service.
 While doing his undergraduate degree in biology at the University of Victoria, he worked extensively in community engagement for youth with disabilities.
 He was also the recipient of a $10,000 award from the Canadian International Development Agency which he used to develop programming for youth with disabilities in Russia.
 He has launched many community building initiatives, ranging from pop-up bike lanes in support of cycling infrastructure to bringing light therapy to public libraries.
 He even helped organize Edmonton’s biggest pop-up snowball fight!

-He has served on the boards of numerous civic initiatives including Make Something Edmonton, REACH Edmonton Council for Safe Communities, and the Mayor’s Task Force to End Poverty.
+Robin has served on the boards of numerous civic initiatives including Make Something Edmonton, REACH Edmonton Council for Safe Communities, and the Mayor’s Task Force to End Poverty.
 His community contributions were formally recognized when he was named one of Edmonton’s Top 40 under 40 by Avenue Magazine and an Edmontonian to Watch by Metro News.
 He served on the University of Waterloo Senate, the City of Kitchener’s Cycling And Trails Advisory Committee, the Kitchener Public Library Board of Trustees, and was asked to be a Guest Librarian with the Kitchener Public Library.
 Most recently, we was named a Pathfinder by the Waterloo Record and was the recipient of the 2018 University of Waterloo President’s Community Impact Award.

 Robin is also an accomplished public speaker and has been sought out to give talks internationally on the intersection of urbanism and well-being.

 Get in touch with Robin by filling out the form below: